Healthy Aging Alberta Systems Map

 What is systems mapping?

-Systems mapping is a tool that creates a visual representation of a sector or a system, to help name and identify the different elements and players and how they interact and work together.
+Systems mapping is a tool that creates a visual representation of a sector or a system to help name and identify the different elements and players and how they interact and work together.
 It illustrates all of the many actors and elements involved in the system and their links to one another.
-In the context of the senior serving sector, these actors could be community-based senior serving organizations, (CBSS) allied systems partners, and key stakeholders.
+In the senior serving sector context, these actors could be community-based senior serving organizations, (CBSS) allied systems partners, and key stakeholders.
 By gaining an understanding of the relationships between each of these actors, the sector as a whole can work towards broader systems change.

 What is the CBSS Systems Map?